Arizona Gov. Ducey stacks containers on border at term's end

 Ducey's move comes amid a record flow of migrants arriving at the border.
 U.S. border officials have stopped migrants 2.38 million times in the fiscal year that ended Sept.
 30, up 37% from the year before.
 The annual total surpassed 2 million for the first time in August and is more than twice the highest level during Trump’s presidency, in 2019.

-Still, yawning gaps remain in the new container wall, including an open space of several hundred yards (meters) on terrain far too steep to place the containers.
-In some low lying wash areas there are gaps nearly three feet (1 meter) wide.
+Still, yawning gaps remain in the new container wall, including an open space of several hundred yards on terrain far too steep to place the containers.
+In some low lying wash areas there are gaps nearly three feet wide.

 Environmental activists demonstrating at the Cochise County site in the past week largely stopped the work in recent days by standing in front of construction vehicles.
 One recent day, a dozen demonstrators sat atop stacked containers or in camp chairs near tents and vehicles where they sleep.

-The work in Yuma cost about $6 million and wrapped up in 11 days with 130 of the containers covering about 3,800 feet (about 1,160 meters).
+The work in Yuma cost about $6 million and wrapped up in 11 days with 130 of the containers covering about 3,800 feet.
 The Bureau of Reclamation told Arizona it violated U.S. law by building on federal land.
 The Cocopah Indian Tribe also complained the state did not seek permission to build on its nearby reservation.

-The newer project is far larger, costing some $95 million and using up to 3,000 containers to cover 10 miles (16 km), in Arizona’s southeastern Cochise County.
+The newer project is far larger, costing some $95 million and using up to 3,000 containers to cover 10 miles, in Arizona’s southeastern Cochise County.
 The U.S. Forest Service also told Arizona to halt its work in the Coronado National Forest, and recently alerted visitors to potential hazards posed by construction equipment involved in the state’s “unauthorized activities.”

 The Center for Biological Diversity has sided with the federal government's position that the construction violates U.S. law.